 - Automated systems eliminate the calendar-management risk that causes notice failures in manual operations

-- Notice logs feed directly into audit trail systems (see item 8)
+- Notice logs feed directly into the audit trail system (see item 8)

 Verdict: The procedural integrity of a foreclosure action depends on this step.
-One missed notice can reset a state’s foreclosure timeline — adding months to an already 762-day national average.
+One missed notice resets the state foreclosure timeline — adding months to an already extended process.

 6. Digital Document Collection Portals